Michael Waddell’s Wildlife Management Tips & Techniques

 Assessing Your Resources

-The first step in developing a successful wildlife management plan, Michael says, is assessing your property’s natural ability to provide basic resources.
+The first step in developing a successful wildlife management plan is assessing your property’s natural ability to provide basic resources.
 These are food, water, cover, and space—all wildlife species require them to survive, multiply, and thrive.
 While the optimal types, amounts, and arrangements of each resource will vary by species, higher-quality resources will almost always support a higher density of wildlife.

 Photos above provided by the Georgia Department of Natural Resources, Wildlife Resources Division.